 At events that we organise, there may be a photographer present.
 We may use photographs taken to promote the activities of the House.
 At such events, we will provide a notice at the entrance to the event and instructions on how any attendee who does not wish to be photographed can inform a member of staff of their wishes.

 When people make payments to the House, either via the website, in person, or by telephone, we use third party providers to process credit or debit card purchases.
 These providers adhere to international security standards within the credit card industry.

 We process personal data for the following purposes:

 - To organise Consultations, cultural events, lectures, one-off events, lunches and dinners;

 - To administer membership records for our Associates scheme and Society of Leadership Fellows;

 - To fundraise and promote the interests of the House;

-- To process donations and claim Gift Aid where relevant;
+- To process donations and claim Gift Aid where relevant and appropriate;

 - To maintain our accounting records;

 - To record details of any accidents on our premises in line with Health and Safety Regulations;